apigee-labs/rapier/README.md

 <a name="footnote2"><sup>2</sup></a> Some people may object that if a client is given prior information of a set of properties and relationships that may be in the resources, then the API
 violates the hypertext-as-the-engine-of-application-state (HATEOAS) constraint of REST and therefore cannot be called REST.
 They may be right—I've never seen a rigorous definition of HATEOAS and Roy Fielding isn't here to ask—but it is still hypertext.
-If Fielding tells me this is not REST, we will be pleased to rename the project from Rapier to Hap[p]ier.<a href="#ref2">↩</a>
+If Fielding tells us this is not REST, we will be pleased to rename the project from Rapier to Hap[p]ier.<a href="#ref2">↩</a>

 ## <a name="news"></a>News